 Women and Racial Minorities Often Earn Less

 Unfortunately, women generally receive a lower monthly benefit than men.
-This is a product of income level, as women have historically earned less than men.
+That is a product of income level, as women have historically earned less than men.
 In 2019, women age 65 and older received an average annual Social Security income of $13,505, compared to $17,374 for men.
 That’s about $1,125 per month for women and about $1,447 per month for men.
 The SSA notes that these lower benefits correlate to lower lifetime earnings and more part-time work.

 Keep in mind that the further away you are from retirement, the less accurate the calculations are likely to be.